drvinceknight/pfm/nbs/chapters/00-overview/main.md

 This is akin to teaching someone how to forge metal so as to make a nail and then slowly work our way to using more sophisticated tools such as power tools to build a house.

-This course will do thing differentially: we will start with using and understanding tools that are helpful to mathematicians.
+This course will do thing in a different way: we will start with using and understanding tools that are helpful to mathematicians.
 In the later part of the course we will cover the building blocks and you will be able to build your own sophisticated tools.

 1. Tools for mathematics;
 2. Building tools.